kamya2772/Simple-Task-Manager/README.md

 # Simple-Task-Manager
- Built a MERN stack application for efficient  task management with CRUD operations.&lt;br>  Designed and implemented RESTful APIs for  seamless data communication.
+ Built a MERN stack application for efficient  task management with CRUD operations.
+ Designed and implemented RESTful APIs for  seamless data communication.
  Utilized React for state management and  MongoDB for database operations.